LucidProtocol/Lucid-Specification/README.md

 The protocol can be fully implemented using the information in this repository.

+> [!IMPORTANT]
+> Normally the Lucid Protocol version number would advance by one whenever a group of code breaking changes are made.
+At the moment there are a number of large projects underway which may cause multiple breaking changes to the protocol code.
+To prevent the version number running away, we will stay fixed on version 3 with documentary changes accompanying code changes at incremental document versions e.g. 3.1, 3.2.
+Please use document version and git revision to explicitly reference a version in the meantime.
+We will stop this practice and revert to normal as soon as possible, moving to version 4 and removing this note when we do so.

 This repository contains the following files:

 - **Lucid protocol specification v3.0.docx**, the source Word document containing the protocol specification.
 Readers are encouraged to use the PDF version.